superstealthysheep/chopsticks/example-graphs/README.md

 Now, a quick explanation of the color code:
 - Green marks the start.
 - Blue is for player 0, red is for player 1, and orange is for player 2.
-	- <u>Dark blue</u> means a gamestate where player 0 has won.
+	- **Dark blue** means a gamestate where player 0 has won.
-	- <u>Medium blue</u> means a gamestate where player 0 will inevitably win.
+	- **Medium blue** means a gamestate where player 0 will inevitably win.
-	- <u>Light blue</u> means a gamestate where player 0 is guaranteed a win *if they play the right moves*.
+	- **Light blue** means a gamestate where player 0 is guaranteed a win *if they play the right moves*.
 	- The same logic applies for the other colors.

 <br>
 Finally, if you scroll down on these pages, you can see the physics settings.
 These control the physics simulation running on the graphs.
 You can disable physics to basically eliminate all lag.
-Apart from that, feel free to play around with the settings!
+Apart from that, play around and see what happens!